07.07.16: Para 23 Dispute procedure. 12.10.13: Para 5(c) Grade-limited competitions.

 1. The Council shall make general arrangements for the conduct of inter-County matches and for deciding the County Championship of the Union.
 These Competitions, as specified by Rule 3 below, shall be governed by these Rules and shall be under the day-to-day control of the County Match Controller.

 (a) Except as otherwise provided by these rules, play in all matches shall be governed by the Laws of Chess as published from time to time by FIDE

 (b) The match captains may jointly exercise the discretion of an arbiter under Articles 11.2.3, 11.3.2 and 12.8 of the FIDE Laws of Chess pursuant to Rule 19 below and have a duty under Rule 23 below to jointly assist players in resolving questions or disputes.

 (c) Players who are unable to resolve disputes between themselves should seek the assistance of the match captains particularly in respect of the application of the FIDE Laws of Chess and the County Match Rules.
 Disputes should be resolved at the match if possible.

-3. Unless otherwise decided by Council there shall be an Open Competition, and grading-limited Competitions at Under 180, Under 160, Under 140, Under 120 and Under 100.
+3. Unless otherwise decided by Council there shall be an Open Competition, and rating-limited Competitions at Under 2050, Under 1850, Under 1650, and Under 1450.